 The amendments were briefly discussed in the general assembly, during which time there were no objections.

-Sisi previously asked Parliament to amend the Criminal Procedures Law in June 2013, following the assassination of Public Prosecutor Hesham Barakat, saying: “The hands of justice are shackled by the law.”
+Sisi previously asked Parliament to amend the Criminal Procedure Code in June 2013, following the assassination of Public Prosecutor Hesham Barakat, saying: “The hands of justice are shackled by the law.”
 Sisi repeated his request after the bombing of the St. Peter and St. Paul church, adjacent to Cairo’s main Coptic cathedral, last December, which killed at least 20 people.

 Hasaballah claims that the amendments aim to “fill the cracks that terrorism leaks through.”